 Weddings, Funerals, & Other Forms of Worship

 - Holy Matrimony is a sacrament where a man and a woman agree to live and love one another as a sign of God’s love for us all.
-Weddings are done by Fr.
-Jeff and are first and foremost a worship service with God as the subject, and the bride and groom as the main worshippers.
+Weddings are done by our priest and are first and foremost a worship service with God as the subject, and the bride and groom as the main worshippers.
 St. Nicholas has a wedding customary that outlines how we do such a service: St. Nicholas Wedding Customary

 There are typically fees associated for people who are not members of St. Nicholas.
 However, we fully expect couples who choose to marry to become part of the life of the congregation before they do so.